 We went to British Columbia, Canada, to see skyscrapers of Vancouver.
-Instead, we spent most of our weekend exploring parks and bridges in North Vancouver.
+Instead, we spent most of our weekend exploring parks and hidden gems of North Vancouver.

-The Ultimate Guide to a Weekend in North Vancouver: Top Things to Do
+The Ultimate Guide to Spending a Weekend in North Vancouver

 When we first started planning our trip to Vancouver, no particular attractions were on our minds.
-As usual in these situations, I spent hours staring at my laptop, gathering, and structuring everything that came my way about how to spend a weekend in Vancouver, mostly North Vancouver, as it turned out later.
+I spent hours staring at my laptop, gathering, and structuring everything that came my way about how to spend a weekend in Vancouver, mostly North Vancouver, as it turned out later.

 Little did I know that this part of the city was such a gem!
-Surprisingly, Google doesn’t even scratch the surface of the things you can do in North Vancouver during a weekend.
+Google doesn’t even scratch the surface of the things you can do here.
 Some of the most beautiful and interesting places are left to the mercy of being discovered with the help of locals or by accident.

-HERE IS THE COMPLETE GUIDE TO A WEEKEND IN NORTH VANCOUVER:
+HOW TO SPEND A WEEKEND IN NORTH VANCOUVER: FAVORITE AND HIDDEN DESTINATIONS

 Capilano Suspension Bridge – One of the Most Popular Things to Do in North Vancouver

-The Capilano Suspension Bridge is a perfect start of any weekend getaway in North Vancouver.
+The Capilano Suspension Bridge is a perfect start of a relaxing weekend getaway in North Vancouver.
 This place makes your heart beat faster.
 Hundreds of thousands of visitors from all over the world come here in pursuit of a once-in-a-life time adventure.

 And frankly, they find everything they search for.
 One of the most famous North Vancouver’s attractions, the swinging bridge is indeed a remarkable place that ought to be visited and revisited over and over again.

 Think a wobbly, narrow footbridge hanging between two giant cliffs.
 Colossal Douglas firs surround the area, making the flimsy structure above a powerful river appear even smaller.
-Spending a weekend in Capilano Suspension Bridge Park in North Vancouver asks for some bravery and boldness.
+Spending a day in Capilano Suspension Bridge Park in North Vancouver asks for some bravery and boldness.
 But the experience is worth it.
-So just breath deeper and move slowly toward the opposite end of the bridge.
+So just breathe deeper and move slowly toward the opposite end of the bridge.

-If you plan to spend more time on the bridge to enjoy views and take Instagram-approved pictures, make sure to get here early in the morning.
-On the weekend, the famous bridge in North Vancouver gets very crowded as early as 10:00 a.m. and it gets only busier later in the afternoon.
+TIP: Make sure to arrive early in the morning.
+On the weekend, Vancouver’s famous bridge gets crowded as early as 10:00 a.m. and it gets even busier later in the afternoon.

 Lynn Canyon Park

 Lynn Canyon Park is located a mere 15-minute drive down Trans-Canada Highway from the Capilano Suspension Bridge.
-You can’t ask for a better place to spend a weekend in North Vancouver.
-Free and full of activities for all ages and preferences, the park is an absolute favorite among the locals and visitors.
+You can’t ask for a better place to enjoy tranquility.
+Even on weekends, the area doesn’t get as crowded as other favorite places in Vancouver.

-Serenity and the gorgeous surroundings allure the young and elderly nature lovers alike.
-Numerous short hiking trails take the adventurous visitors to some of the stunning vistas such as Twin Falls, one of the most magnificent waterfalls to see in North Vancouver during the weekend.
+Serenity and the gorgeous surroundings allure young and elderly nature lovers to this little gem.
+Numerous short hiking trails take adventurous visitors to some of the stunning vistas, including Twin Falls, one of the scenic waterfalls in the Vancouver area.

 How about taking a dip in a 30 Foot Pool swimming hole surrounded by dense vegetation and massive rocks?
 It sounds too enticing to resist.
-The most popular attraction in Lynn Canyon Park, however, is its own suspension bridge, which takes us straight to the third destination in our guide to a weekend in North Vancouver.
+The most popular attraction in Lynn Canyon Park, however, is its own suspension bridge, which takes us straight to the third destination on our guide to North Vancouver.

 Lynn Canyon Suspension Bridge